 Despite her high profile, only a very small number of girls have ever been given the name.
 Still, if kids are called Fox and Wren, why not Butterfly?

-From Hollywood to Harry Potter.
-If you’ve read the books or watched the movies, you’ve heard of Cho Chang.
-She’s a fellow Quidditch player and Harry’s crush.
-Because all Harry Potter character names have been obsessively dissected, we know that while Cho means butterfly in Japanese – at least some times – her name is often translated differently in international versions of the books, to a word that means autumn.
-And the phrase “chou chang” means melancholy – which seems quite right for the character.
+In the Wizarding World, Cho Chang is a Quidditch-playing Hogwarts student, and Harry’s crush.
+While Cho means butterfly in Japanese – at least some times – her name is often translated differently in international versions of the books, to a word that means autumn.
+And the phrase “chou chang” means melancholy – which foreshadows events to come.

-It’s a fascinating word, referring to the mid-point of a butterfly’s life cycle, smack between larval and adult.
+A fascinating word, chyrsalis referrs to the mid-point of a butterfly’s life cycle, smack between larval and adult.
 It comes from the Greek word chrysos – gold, because of the color of the hard shell that protects them during this stage of development.

 It’s been used as the name of a minor DC Comics character and a My Little Pony villain, but it’s unknown as a child’s given name.
 Still, it sounds like it would work, a modern spin on all of the Christine/Kristen/Crystals of an earlier generation.